nickjj/ansible-monit/README.md

 apt_cache_valid_time: 86400
 ```

+#### 2 ways of adding monit checks

+You can add the checks by overriding `monit_process_list` and supplying a text block as shown above or you can write out configs to `/etc/monit/conf.d` in your own ansible tasks.

 ## Example playbook without ssl

 For the sake of this example let's assume you have a group called **app** and you have a typical `site.yml` file.